jfpalchak/code-review-01/README.md

     git clone https://github.com/jfpalchak/palchak-portfolio.git
     ```
 3. Navigate to the top level of the newly cloned directory.
-4. Open index.html in your browser.
+4. Open index.html in your browser to view and navigate the webpage.

 ##### _Alternatively:_